dselivanov/text2vec/README.md

 Contributors are welcome.
 You can help by:

 - testing and leaving feedback on the [GitHub issuer tracker](https://github.com/dselivanov/text2vec/issues) (preferably) or directly by e-mail
-- forking and contributing (chech [code style guide](https://github.com/dselivanov/text2vec/wiki/Code-style-guide)).
+- forking and contributing (check [code our style guide](https://github.com/dselivanov/text2vec/wiki/Code-style-guide)).
 Vignettes, docs, tests, and use cases are very welcome
 - by giving me a star on [project page](https://github.com/dselivanov/text2vec) :-)

 # License